 7. Opportunities for Experimentation & Growth

 More than just training, we want to encourage professional and personal growth.
-We organize creative sprints, encourage code and PhotoShop “tennis”, and attend conferences when it makes sense.
+We provide dedicated professional development time, organize creative sprints, encourage code and PhotoShop “tennis”, and attend industry events when it makes sense.
 We involve our whole team in the projects and processes they are interested in.
 We work to ensure that everyone feels challenged and excited in their role.

 8. We Open Source